 Emulating Christ is not possible for either Myshkin or post-Ludovico Alex.
 Myshkin does not recognize and cannot process his romantic feelings for Aglaya, and Alex feels a dread worse than death upon arousal.
 Jesus - at least as explored by Kazantzakis and Scorsese - is tempted by lust as fully as anyone.

 Myshkin's brief foray into the human world is a disaster.
 Death and ruin is all his "goodness" brings.
-Alex doesn't rape and murder anymore, which I suppose is a step up, but he is likewise incapable of bringing about goodness.
-The only salvageable thing from his experience might have been to warn others against the technique, but even his role as a symbol of anti-tyranny fails.
+Alex doesn't rape and murder anymore, which is a massive improvement to his presence in the world.
+But he is likewise incapable of bringing about active goodness.
+His experience might have been to warn others against the technique, but even his role as a symbol of anti-tyranny fails.

 Williams might have been writing about either character when he described the effects of Myshkin's non-humanity: